Melbourne Cup: Balloting conditions

 The limitation of 24 starters is stated explicitly to be for safety reasons.
-However, in the past far larger numbers were allowed - the largest field ever raced was 39 runners in 1890.
+However, in the past far larger numbers were allowed – the largest field ever raced was 39 runners in 1890.

 Quarantine

 International horses (except from New Zealand) entering Australia must undergo quarantine in an approved premises in their own country for a minimum period of 14 days before travelling to Australia.
-As at 3 November 2020, international people must undergo quarantine in an approved premises at their port of entry for a minimum period of 14 days after travelling to Australia.
-Both premises must meet the Australian Government Standards.
+Premises must meet the Australian Government Standards.
 The Werribee International Horse Centre at Werribee Racecourse is the Victorian quarantine station for international horses competing in the Melbourne Spring Racing Carnival.
 The facility has stabling for up to 24 horses in five separate stable complexes and is located 32 km from the Melbourne CBD.

 Prize money and trophies

 Prize money

-The total prize money for the 2019 race is A$8,000,000, plus trophies valued at $250,000.
+The total prize money for the 2023 race was A$8,410,000, plus an 18-carat solid gold trophy weighing 1.69kg and valued at $600,000 to the winner.
 The first 12 past the post receive prize money, with the winner being paid $4.4 million, second $1.1 million, third $550,000, fourth $350,000, fifth $230,000, with sixth through to twelfth place earning $160,000.
 Prize money is distributed to the connections of each horse in the ratio of 85 percent to the owner, 10 percent to the trainer and 5 percent to the jockey.

-The 1985 Melbourne Cup, won by "What a Nuisance", was the first race run in Australia with prize money of $1 million.
+The 1985 Melbourne Cup, won by What a Nuisance, was the first race run in Australia with prize money of $1 million.

-The Cup currently has a $500,000 bonus for the owner of the winner if it has also won the group one Irish St. Leger run the previous September.